thesimplekid/contact-group-auth/README.md

 # gRPC Extensions for nostr-rs-relay

 gRPC authz server for [nostr-rs-rely](https://github.com/scsibug/nostr-rs-relay).
 Admits events based on the proximity of a social graph.
-Principal users are set in the config file, other users are catagozioed into tiers based on the proximity to that primary group.
+Principal users are set in the config file, other users are categorized into tiers based on the proximity to that primary group.

 If the relay has nip42 enabled it will use the authenticated pubkey if not the author pubkey of the note will be used.